Monday, May 11, 2020

 Converge on Consensus Words with Weak Ties

 Recommendations your shoppers receive from family and close friends are more persuasive than those received from new acquaintances.
 But you’d like to encourage your customers to tell their newly found acquaintances and friends of friends about the benefits of what you’re marketing.
 Researchers at American University and University of Massachusetts find that a particular twist of phrasing which they call “consensus language” works well with word-of-mouth among these weak connections.
-It fits online recommendations to be read by strangers more than it does face-to-face recommendations to people the customer knows well.
+It’s for online recommendations which will be read by strangers rather than for face-to-face recommendations to people the customer knows well.

 Consensus language includes phrases such as “everyone likes that store” and “the entire community supports this charity.”
 The researchers find this does better with distant than with close links because the “everybody” seems to the recommendation recipient to be representing a larger group.
 “When I think of a larger group making the recommendation, I’ll figure there’s a higher probability at least one of those group members has the same pattern of preferences I do.”